GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 },
 ```

 When we created the component, and its `model`, we detailed out to Simulato what all components of this `type` needs when created and added to the expected state.
-As such our corresponding expected state must match the same structure.
-Since we are directly adding this state into our expected state, we need to provide values for what we expect, which in this cause is we expect the `header.displayed` to be true.
+As such, our corresponding expected state must match the same structure.
+Since we are directly adding this state into our expected state, we need to provide values for what we expect, which, in this case, we expect the `header.displayed` to be true.

 With the completion of our `actions` we now have 2 functioning components.
 We have the `type` 'NavigateToTestSite' and the `type` 'MainSiteLayout'.
-As an entry component 'NavigateToTestSite' will automatically create and add a component into the state with the `name` 'navigateToTestSite'. 'navigateToTestSite' provides an action that will NAVIGATE_TO_TEST_SITE.
-This actions effects will clear out the state, then add the component with the `name` 'mainSectionLayout'.
+As an entry component 'NavigateToTestSite' will automatically be created and added into the expected state with the `name` 'navigateToTestSite'. 'navigateToTestSite' provides an action, `NAVIGATE_TO_TEST_SITE`,  that will go the test site url.
+The actions' effects will clear out the state, then add the component with the `name` 'mainSectionLayout'.
 When we add 'mainSectionLayout' we expect that the header will be displayed.

 We should now be able to generate tests using Simulato.
-Before we generate tests, lets create a folder we can use to specify where tests should be written to the disk.
-Inside the project main folder create a directory 'tests'.
+But before we generate tests, lets create a folder we can use to specify where tests should be written to the disk.
+Inside the project main folder create a directory named 'tests'.
 By default, when calling the `generate` command it will look for components in a components folder, which is why we used that as a folder name.
 Back in the terminal inside our project folder we can now run the command to generate tests specifying the test generation output to the 'tests' folder.

 `$ simulato generate -o ./tests`

-Only 1 test should be generate at this point, performing the action `navigateToTestSite.NAVIGATE_TO_SITE`.
-The terminal output should show this, showing it found 1 / 1 actions, and the name of the action it found.
+Only 1 test should be generated at this point, performing the action `navigateToTestSite.NAVIGATE_TO_SITE`.
+The terminal output should display this, showing it found 1 / 1 actions, and the name of the action it found.
 We should be left with the following file structure.

 ```
 - components